 The nipples are preserved on blocks of breast tissue called a ‘pedicle’.
 Mr Stone uses a ‘central mound’ pedicle technique that gives good results in his hands.
-Once the excess skin has been removed, and the breast gland re-positioned, the skin is closed in the form of the familiar ‘anchor’-shaped scar.
+Once the excess tissue has been removed the skin is brought together in the form of the familiar ‘anchor’-shaped scar.
 This means that there is a scar around the nipple, a vertical scar extending from the nipple to the breast fold and a further horizontal scar in the breast (‘infra-mammary’) fold.

 The wound is closed with absorbable stitches and Micropore tape, and a sports bra is used to support the breasts after the operation – there is no need for bulky dressings.
 Drains are usually inserted, one in each breast.

-The operation is undertaken either at the Exeter Nuffield Hospital or at the Royal Devon and Exeter Hospital.
+The operation can be undertaken at the Nuffield Health Exeter Hospital or the Royal Devon & Exeter Hospital.
 Payment will be requested in advance of your operation.
-The cost of cosmetic surgery will include hospital, surgical and anaesthetic fees and follow-up.
-Costs sometimes vary depending upon the specific nature of the proposed procedure and are likely to depend upon where you elect to have it performed.
-Mr Stone is happy to discuss costs with you at the time of your consultation.
+The cost of cosmetic surgery will reflect hospital, surgical and anaesthetic fees, and follow-up with Mr Stone.
+Costs sometimes vary depending upon the specific nature of the proposed procedure.
+You will be advised of the cost of your operation at the time of your consultation.

 While scars are inevitable they do tend to settle down well.
 The scars located in the breast fold are well hidden as is often the scar around the nipple which is located at the junction between pigmented and non-pigmented skin.
 The vertical scar will be visible but, of course, all scars are well hidden in a bra.
 At either end of the infra-mammary fold scars there might be some fullness, known rather disparagingly as ‘dog ears’.
 Occasionally these need to be removed at a later date under local anaesthetic, although most of the time they settle down on their own.